hhhhour/wesnoth-communications/content/what-is-world-conquest/index.md

 # World Conquest: Wesnoth with friends

 One of the joys of Wesnoth is amassing an army of high-level recruits over a long campaign.
-When playing with friends, though, most multiplayer games are short, one-off scenarios.
+When playing with friends, though, most multiplayer games are short, one-off encounters.
 When the scenario ends, you can say goodbye to that Red Mage you painstakingly leveled up.

 Wouldn't it be great if you could play a whole campaign with friends?
 Well you can with **World Conquest**, a randomly-generated coop campaign for 1-3 players.
 Since including it in our 1.16 release, it's become the second-most popular game on our multiplayer server.